gr0uch/wasm-junkyard/simple-draw/README.md

 ## Benchmark

 ```
-makeImgDrawWasm done in 105 ms
+makeImgSimpleDraw done in 105 ms
 makeImgSatori done in 7708 ms
 ```